Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/home_page.md

 title: Home Page
 ---

-The Home page serves as a wiki for all of your entries.
+The Home page serves as a sort of Wiki for all of your entries.

 ![Home Screen](../../static/img/views_and_screens/home_screen/home_screen.JPG)

-You can easily switch between entry types using the *Entry Type Selectors* in the sidebar.
+You can easily switch between Entry Types using the *Entry Type Selectors* in the sidebar.

 ![Entry Type Filtering](../../static/img/views_and_screens/home_screen/entry_type_filtering.gif)